YottaDB/YDBDoc/MessageRecovery/errors.rst

 BADGTMNETMSG, Invalid message sent to GT.CM server, type: xxxx

 GT.CM Error: The GT.CM Server received an invalid message.
-Possible causes include an undetected network error, a message originating from a process that is inappropriately intruding on the GT.CM environment, or a protocol failure in a legitimate process.
+Possible causes are an undetected network error, a message originating from a process that is inappropriately intruding on the GT.CM environment, or a protocol failure in a legitimate process.

 Action: Retry the action that resulted in the error notification.
 If the problem persists, contact the group responsible for database operations on your network.